algovista-collab/QWorld_QEC_QKD_QML/Stabilizer_Codes.md

 ### Possibility 1: No error
 If there is no error, then $|\phi\rangle = |\bar{\psi}\rangle$.
 Since $g_k$ is a generator of the stabilizer for this state, $g_k|\bar{\psi}\rangle = |\bar{\psi}\rangle$.

-Substituting this into Equation (1):
+Substituting this into Equation above:
 * The $|1\rangle$ component vanishes: $(|\bar{\psi}\rangle - |\bar{\psi}\rangle) = 0$.
 * The state becomes $|\Phi\rangle = |\bar{\psi}\rangle |0\rangle$.